Nic-OS/100-days-of-code/r2-log.md

 ### R2D43 - 7/24/18
 I'm taking a break from Spindle for a week to focus on just practicing my JS and RN skills via tutorials and courses.
 I finished the Object-Oriented Programming section in FCC and finished the first part of the todolist exercise on [React Native Express](www.reactnativeexpress.com).
 I'm actually pleasantly surprised by how quickly I can breeze through simple RN things.
 I think this week of practicing and learning will really help me.

+### R2D44 - 7/27/18
+I began the Functional Programming section in FCC and added more to the Todolist exercise from ReactNativeExpress.
+I'm still a bit confused about callbacks, though.
+FCC said they were functions that were passed into other functions or returned as values from other functions.
+My first exposure to callbacks were when I was reading about Promises.
+It sounded like callbacks were functions that were called when another function's result was returned.
+I'm still wrapping my head around the flow of data from callbacks within callbacks.

+I'm loving completing the ReactNativeExpress exercises.
+I completed the Input and List components and will be adding action creators next.